theirc/CTS-ircdeploy/docs/starting.rst

 Getting Started
 ===============

-This is a step-by-step guide to start administering IRC's already deployed CTS servers.
+This is a step-by-step guide to start administering IRC's CTS servers.

 #.
 Clone the git repository::